graze/telnet-client/CONTRIBUTING.md

 - **Tests** - your contribution will not be merged unless it has tests covering the changes.
 - **Documentation** - please ensure that README.md and any other documentation relevant to your change is up-to-date.
-- **Description** - please provide a description of your pull request that details the changes you've made, why you've made them including any relevant information or justifications that will aid the person reviewing you changes.
+- **Description** - please provide a description of your pull request that details the changes you've made, why you've made them including any relevant information or justifications that will aid the person reviewing your changes.

 ## Development Environment